AdedamolaXL/RAR/README.md

 # RAR - Random Algorithm Radio
 > A different way of listening, curating and finding music!

-RAR is a Web3 music streaming platform that turns playlist creation into a verifiable game of randomness, taste, and reputation.
-It’s where music curation becomes a form of play — and your taste can literally grow your playlist value on-chain.
+RAR is a Web3 music application that turns playlist creation into a verifiable game of randomness, taste, and reputation using [Pyth randomness](https://github.com/pyth-network/pyth-examples/tree/main/entropy).
+It’s where music listening becomes a form of play.!

 ## Inspiration
 Traditional music platforms use predictable algorithms that often lead to echo chambers.
 We wanted to create a platform where:
 - True randomness drives discovery
 - Community curation meets algorithmic generation
 - Blockchain verifiability ensures fair and transparent processes
-- Gamification makes music discovery fun and engaging
+- Turning playlist making into a game of discovery and excitement.

 ## What It Does
 🎮 Playlist Battles
 - Coin-flip start: Begin with a blockchain-verified coin flip that determines your starting conditions
+  - Heads initialize your playlist instance with 0 songs.
+  - Tails initialize your playlist instance with 2 songs.
-- Energy-based gameplay: Manage energy units to add songs, pass on tracks, or rearrange your playlist
+- Energy-based gameplay: Manage energy units to:
+  -  add songs(-5 eu),
+  -  pass on tracks (-3 eu),
+  -  rearrange your playlist (+2 eu),
+  -  or just pause and do nothing (+5 eu)
-- Random song reveals: Use cryptographic seeds to reveal songs from your personal library
+- Random song reveals: Use cryptographic seeds to reveal songs from your personal library.
+  - We turn the 64 hexademical string generated for each random seed into an ideal 64 song queue
+  - Where if the next character in your string determines if you get a song in your next queue or not
+    - if the next character in the string is numbers, you get a song revealed
+    - if the next character is an alphabet, no song is revealed :)
 - Gallery submission: Share your curated playlists with the community

 🎵 Daily Algorithmic Playlists